wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsSubPlayer ( ) {: .copyable aria-label='Functions' }
 Returns true if the player object was returned from the `EntityPlayer.GetSubPlayer` method.
 (This method is not related to multiplayer.)

+Additionally, this also returns true for the player object representing Dead Tainted Lazarus that fires at the beginning of the run in the PostPlayerInit callback.
+(The PostPlayerInit callback fires first for Dead Tainted Lazarus before firing for the normal Tainted Lazarus.)

 ___
 ### Needs·Charge () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }